slotThe/slotThe.github.io/posts/speeding-up-latex.md

-Adding `-draftmode` to the first two invocations of `pdflatex` in the Makefile above results in another small speedup when completely rebuilding the entire file with all bibliographical information.
+Adding `-draftmode` to the first two invocations of `pdflatex` in the Makefile above results in another small speedup when completely rebuilding the entire file from scratch with all bibliographical information.[^16]

 Before: